 Birth Control After Baby: 9 Popular Methods

 Sure, becoming a mom is pretty amazing.
-And while doing the deed might be the furthest thing from your mind at the moment (those boobs belong to someone else right now!), we promise you’ll want to have sex again someday.
-So here are nine postpartum birth control methods that will help you get back in the sack without conceiving another baby before you’re ready.
+But you’re probably not ready to do it again so soon!
+These postpartum birth control methods will help you get back in bed without conceiving another baby before you’re ready.
 Talk to your doctor about what method is best for you.

-While we’re on the topic of nursing, don’t say you weren’t warned: Many women think they can’t get pregnant while they’re breastfeeding, because they haven’t started getting their period again.
+While we’re on the topic of nursing, let us warn you now: Many women think they can’t get pregnant while they’re breastfeeding, because they haven’t started getting their period again.
 But that’s not actually true, since ovulation can occur before that first period without you even realizing it.
-“Exclusive breastfeeding does make it less likely that you’ll conceive, but I would never say it’s reliable enough to use as birth control if a woman doesn’t want to get pregnant,” Starck explains.
+“Exclusive breastfeeding does make it less likely that you’ll conceive, but if a woman doesn’t want to get pregnant I would never say it’s reliable enough to use as birth control,” Starck explains.

-Withdrawal—where you trust your partner to pull out before he ejaculates—is the sixth most common form of birth control, believe it or not!
-(It’s almost as common as the IUD.)
+Withdrawal—where you trust your partner to pull out before he ejaculates—is the sixth most common form of birth control, believe it or not.
 Some research suggests that when practiced perfectly, its failure rate is only 4 percent, but don’t count on it.
-That’s because perfection is pretty hard to achieve, so about one in five couples practicing withdrawal does conceive.
-(Yikes.)
+That’s because perfection is pretty hard to achieve, so about one in five couples practicing withdrawal do conceive.
 “Withdrawal is probably one of the biggest lies going,” says Terry Gibbs, DO, FACOG, ob-gyn at Toledo Hospital.
 “There’s a small amount of ejaculate that comes out before a man comes to climax.
 He can’t feel it, and so withdrawal should never be considered a reliable form of birth control.”

 The NuvaRing (currently the only vaginal ring on the market in the US) is a plastic ring about the size of a silver dollar that you insert in your vagina once a month.
 Similar to the Pill, it delivers hormones that suppress ovulation and is up to 99 percent effective at preventing pregnancy if used correctly.
 After three weeks, you remove the ring for a week while you get your period, and then you insert a new one.
 If you find yourself forgetting to take your daily pill, NuvaRing might be good for you.
 But because it contains estrogen, it’s not the preferred choice if you’re still nursing.